hanggrian/IIT-CS487/assignments/hw2.md

 ### Subproblem 1B

-> “The system must grade all exam questions quickly”.
+> "The system must grade all exam questions quickly".

 Swiftness in grading is a tricky requirement considering correct assessment is deemed more important than how fast they can be produced.
 The system is also at